-- We will not tolerate behaviour from an adult which demonstrates a dislike, prejudice and/or discriminatory attitude or action towards any individual or group (adults or children). - Initially, the perpetrator will be asked to stop the behaviour and failure to do so may result in the adult being asked to leave the premises and in the case of a staff member, disciplinary measures being taken. - A second occurrence will require the adult concerned to sign a written agreement not to make discriminatory remarks or behave in a discriminatory or prejudiced manner anywhere on the school site. - A third occurrence may result in the perpetrator being banned from the premises which may mean making alternative arrangements for another named adult to bring/collect the child to school.
+- We will not tolerate behaviour from an adult which demonstrates a dislike, prejudice and/or discriminatory attitude or action towards any individual or group (adults or children). - Initially, the perpetrator will be asked to stop the behaviour and failure to do so may result in the adult being asked to leave the premises and in the case of a staff member, disciplinary measures being taken. - A second occurrence will require the adult concerned to sign a written agreement not to make discriminatory remarks or behave in a discriminatory or prejudiced manner anywhere on the school site. - A third occurrence may result in the perpetrator being banned from the premises which may mean making alternative arrangements for another named adult to bring/collect the child to school. - Further details can be found in the Trust's School Engagement Expectations

-Appendix 3

-'Behaviour with Older Children At a Glance'
+Appendix 3 'Behaviour with Older Children At a Glance'